 For the Optional Cream Cheese Swirl:

 - 8 ounces cream cheese, at room temperature

 For the Red Velvet Fudge Frosting:

-2 tbsp cocoa powder (choose a light-colored variety for best frosting color)
+- 2 tbsp unsweetened cocoa powder, choose a light-colored variety for best frosting color

 To Make the Cream Cheese Pound Cake: